 West African Lion

-The West African Lion is a critically endangered and lesser-known subspecies of lion that inhabits the Sahel region of West Africa.
-These majestic yet elusive big cats are smaller and genetically distinct from their eastern and southern relatives, playing a vital role in their fragile ecosystems.
-Once widespread, their dwindling population now calls for urgent conservation action.
+With fewer than 400 individuals remaining in the wild, the West African Lion is one of the most critically endangered big cats on the planet.
+This lesser-known subspecies of lion inhabits the Sahel region of West Africa and is genetically distinct from the more familiar African lion populations found in eastern and southern Africa.
+These majestic yet elusive big cats are smaller than their relatives, playing a vital role in their fragile ecosystems.
+Once widespread across the region, their dwindling population now calls for urgent conservation action to prevent their extinction.

 West African lions (Panthera leo leo) were historically found across much of West Africa but now survive in a few protected areas: